 Receptions can be held at trailheads or campgrounds with large group capabilities.
 They can also be at a local venue or restaurant.
 You can host a bbq at a local park or even at home for a potluck.
 So many options!

 I hope these ideas help relieve some stress for how best to include your friends and family in your elopement.
-There’s more creative ideas to include them in your own unique way.
-I’d be stoked to help you plan and have the best elopement day!
+There are more creative ideas to include them in your own unique way.
+I’d be stoked to help you plan and have the best elopement day